demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ### gmail-forwarding-address-remove
 ***
-Deletes the specified forwarding address and revokes any verification that may have been required This method is only available to service account clients that have been delegated domain-wide authority.
+Deletes the specified forwarding address and revokes any verification that may have been required.
+This method is only available to service account clients that have been delegated domain-wide authority.

 #### Base Command